SwingWorker in Java

 - Event Dispatch Thread: all event handling code executes on this thread.

-- Worker Threads: also known as background thread where all time consuming background tasks are executed.
+- Worker Threads: also known as background threads where all time-consuming background tasks are executed.

-SwingWorker allows user to schedule the execution of background task on Worker Thread.
-But how will the user get to know when the task as finished its execution or if user needs to update GUI(running on initial thread) as per the thread execution?
+SwingWorker allows users to schedule the execution of background tasks on Worker Thread.
+But how will the user get to know when the task has finished its execution or if the user needs to update GUI(running on the initial thread) as per the thread execution?
 This implies we need inter-thread communication as well.
-SwingWorker is designed for such tricky situations which provides communication on event dispatch thread.
+SwingWorker is designed for such tricky situations that provide communication on the event dispatch thread.

 After this method returns, subsequent calls to Future.isDone() will always return true.
 Subsequent calls to Future.isCancelled() will always return true if this method returned true.

 |doInBackground()||Contains our logic of the background task i.e. what we want our thread to do.
 It runs on a worker thread and is necessary to implement.|

 |done()||It is called when the thread finished its execution.
 Also, any value returned by the doInBackground() function can be received inside this function using get().
 Further, updates can be made to GUI inside this function.
 Thus, function executes on the Event Dispatch Thread after the doInBackground method is finished.|

 |execute()||Schedules this SwingWorker for execution on a worker thread.|

 |getState()||Returns the SwingWorker state-bound property.|